 distance-accessible* doctoral program for the registered nurse with a baccalaureate degree in nursing (BSN)

 The Doctor of Nursing Practice (DNP) degree is the new standard for advanced practice nursing education.
 The FWWSON has two clinical options: family nurse practitioner (FNP) and psychiatric mental health nurse practitioner (PMHNP).
-For existing master’s- or DNP-prepared FNPs or PMHNPs, the school offers a second certificate option.
+For master's-prepared FNPs or PMHNPs, the school offers an option for obtaining the DNP degree; however, this option requires that these individuals take the entire post-BSN plan of study, including coursework to prepare them in another population area: FNP or PMHNP.
 Please review the program's unique mission and philosophy.

 FNP option prepares students for careers in rural primary care.
 All FNP courses are offered through the FWWSON.